seveibar/apparel-store/packages/server/README.md

 - `InventoryItem` - An item in the store's inventory
 - `Order` - An order from a customer, including all purchased items

+## Notes

+- The endpoints and tests directory would get messy as if this project progressed.
+It would be better to organize the tests with the endpoints

 ## Appendix

 ### POST Customer Parameters